mikeoller82/HighLaunchPad/README.md

 © 2025 HighLaunchPad.
 All rights reserved.

 This repository contains public documentation and community resources.
-The HighLaunchPad platform and its core technologies are proprietary software owned by HighLaunchPad.
+The HighLaunchPad platform and its core technologies are opensource software owned by HighLaunchPad.

 ---